simplesurance/proteus/README.md

 The token is marked as a secret, which is important to avoid leaking its value.

+#### Empty Values for Optional Parameters

+It's important to understand how optional parameters with default values behave when they receive an empty string (`""`) from a configuration source.

+For most types (including numeric types, `bool`, `time.Time`, `time.Duration`, and most `xtypes`), providing an empty string is treated as an **absent** value.
+This means the parameter will correctly use its specified default value, just as it would if the parameter was omitted entirely.

+The `string` and `xtypes.String` types are an exception.
+For these, an empty string is considered a valid, intentional value that will override any default.

 ### XTypes

 _XTypes_ are types provided by _proteus_ to handle complex types and to provide